StevenHouben/GestureTouchToolkit/README.md

 Because the window handle can only be attached to one touch handler (limitation of Windows), you can only use the integrated WPF detector or the Native detector.
-Note that the WPF integration is slower than the Native, but using the Native disable all build in touch support for WPF, meaning you have to do your own UIElement touch detections etc. I would only recommend using the Native toolkit when drawing your own User Interface.
+Note that the WPF integration is slower than the Native, but using the Native disables all build in touch support for WPF, meaning you have to do your own UIElement touch detections etc. I would only recommend using the Native toolkit when drawing your own User Interface.